senx/warp10-docker/README.md

 ### Running your Warp10 image

 Start your image binding the external ports 8080 and 8081 in all interfaces to your container.

 Docker containers are easy to delete.
 If you delete your container instance, you'll lose the Warp10 store and configuration.
-Consider adding a volume mapping to the containers `/data` folder.
+So by default you should add a volume mapping to the containers `/data` folder.

 ~~~
   docker run --volume=/var/warp10:/data -p 8080:8080 -p 8081:8081 -d -i warp10/warp10:1.0.6